arvados/arvados/doc/development/CodingStandards.md

 No commented-out debug statements.

-- If the debug statements are likely to be needed in the future, use a logging facility that can be enabled at run time. `logger.debug "foo"`
+- If the debug statements are likely to be needed in the future, use a logging facility that can be enabled at run time.

 ## Style mismatch